Get panoramas - HELP

 Or

-7. Enter an e-mail address into the "E-mail address" field in the form.
-An e-mail containing a link to the panorama will be sent to this e-mail address.
+7. Enter an email address into the "E-mail address" field in the form.
+An email containing a link to the panorama will be sent to this email address.
 Through this link you may open the detailed panorama.

-8. Click the button "Request panorama via e-mail".
+8. Click the button "Request panorama via email".

 Extensive description:

-Into the field Latitude enter the geographical latitude of the viewpoint in decimal degrees or degrees + minutes + seconds (e.g. 36.3576 or 36°21'27.4" or 36 21 27.4); the values may range from 1 to 90; at present only positions on the northern hemisphere are possible.
+In the field Latitude enter the geographical latitude of the viewpoint in decimal degrees or degrees + minutes + seconds (e.g. 36.3576 or 36°21'27.4" or 36 21 27.4); the values may range from -90 to 90.

-Into the field Longitude enter the geographical longitude of the viewpoint in decimal degrees or degrees + minutes + seconds (e.g. 36.3576 or 36°21'27.4" or 36 21 27.4); the values may range from -180 to 180; positive values define positions eastwards from the 0° meridian.
+In the field Longitude enter the geographical longitude of the viewpoint in decimal degrees or degrees + minutes + seconds (e.g. 36.3576 or 36°21'27.4" or 36 21 27.4); the values may range from -180 to 180 (both values included).
+Positive values define positions eastwards from the 0° meridian.

 Into the field Altitude enter the height above sea level in meters.
 Instead of a number you can enter the value "auto"; in this case the altitude is determined automatically at the point given by the latitude and longitude fields.
-When the option " Look for summit point automatically " is activated, the highest point within about 200 m of the given coordinates is taken as viewpoint.
+If the option " Look for summit point automatically " is checked, the highest point within about 200 m of the given coordinates is taken as viewpoint.
 Don't forget to switch off this option, if you want to set the position of the viewpoint precisely.

-In the field View direction you set the direction of the view legen Sie Blickrichtung der Aussicht in decimal degrees or degrees + minutes + seconds (e.g. 36.3576 or 36°21'27.4" or 36 21 27.4).
-The values range between 0 und 360.
+In the field View direction you set the direction of the view in decimal degrees or degrees + minutes + seconds (e.g. 36.3576 or 36°21'27.4" or 36 21 27.4).
+Values range between 0 und 360.
 Further valid entries are: N, NE, E, SE, S, SW, W, SW indicating the cardinal directions.

-In the field Feld Horizontal extension you determine the horizontal range of the panorama in decimal degrees or degrees + minutes + seconds (e.g. 36.3576 or 36°21'27.4" or 36 21 27.4).
+In the field Horizontal extension you determine the horizontal range of the panorama in decimal degrees or degrees + minutes + seconds (e.g. 36.3576 or 36°21'27.4" or 36 21 27.4).
 The default value is 60 degrees.
 The view is divided in two equal parts to the left and right of the view direction.

 In the fields Left edge and Right edge you set the left and right limits, respectively, of the view in decimal degrees or degrees + minutes + seconds (e.g. 36.3576 or 36°21'27.4" or 36 21 27.4).
 The values range between 0 und 360.
 Further valid entries are: N, NE, E, SE, S, SW, W, SW indicating the cardinal directions.